jundalisay/spblist/content/en/material/fallacies/scam.md

 Western Medicine | Treating Symptom or Effect instead of Cause | Diseases recur and side effects created Sociology | Differences in Culture, Language | War, Nationalism, Terrorism, Disputes Psychology | Consciousness Comes From Brain | Ineffective Treatments that cause side effects

+### The Sophistries in the Sciences

+The Indians, through the Vedas, were the first ones to discover the truth of the illusion of reality -- the physical universe was itself false.
+This then led them to have a culture of renouncing the world and chasing the Truth.

 {{< q a="Foreigner" c="The Sophist" >}}